ITTcs/turtlebot3_simulations/README.md

 To aggregate these simulations copy the folder `turtlebot3_gazebo` to your `turtlebot3_simulations` folder to merge the files.

+In the folder `scripts` are Python programs that I use to create the `modell.sdf` file of the circuits.
+You can modify the parameters to create other circuits with diferent sizes but with the same structure.

 ## Gazebo stages

-`turtlebot3_circuit_left_right_turns`: a 5x5 stage based on the gym-gazebo  GazeboCircuit2TurtlebotLidar env.
+**turtlebot3_circuit_left_right_turns**: a 5x5 stage based on the gym-gazebo  GazeboCircuit2TurtlebotLidar env.

 ```
 roslaunch turtlebot3_gazebo turtlebot3_circuit_left_right_turns.launch